Platform-Studio/demo_pcs_service/README.md

 ## Service deployment
 ### Initial setup
-Currently, a PCS App must initially be set up by a Platform team member.
+Currently, a PCS App must initially be registered by a Platform team member.

-Setup in one-time, and then the process is entirely self-serve, through the PCS dashboard.
+However, this setup is a one-time event, and then the process is entirely self-serve, through the PCS dashboard.

 ### App Definition
-The PCS App definitions can specify a link to a Github repo.
+The PCS App definitions specify a link to a Github repo.

-If this URL is specified, PCS expects to find definitions and assets in that repo in the `/definitions/` and `/assets/` folders, respectively.
+Ar this URL, PCS expects to find definitions and assets in that repo in the `/definitions/` and `/assets/` folders, respectively.

 All other paths are ignored.